hanjinliu/cylindra/docs/simulate.md

 ??? example "simulate supertwist"

+    After [seam-searching](seam_search.md), column "isotype-id" will be added to the molecules layer, which indicates the alpha/beta isotype of each molecule.

     ``` python
     dtheta = 0.05
-    # after seam-searching, column "isotype-id" will be added to the molecules layer,
-    # which indicates the alpha/beta isotype of each molecule.
     ui.simulator.displace(
         layer="Mole(Sim)-0",
         twist=pl.when(pl.col("isotype-id").eq(1)).then(-dtheta).otherwise(dtheta)